-In 2019 the Crédit Mutuel Alliance Fédérale included eleven regional Federations.
+In 2019 the Crédit Mutuel Alliance Fédérale included 11 regional Federations.
 On January 1, 2020, Crédit Mutuel Antilles-Guyane and Crédit Mutuel Massif Central joined the Crédit Mutuel Alliance Fédérale, making it 13 Federations.
-The 13 regional Federations that currently form the Crédit Mutuel Alliance Fédérale include 1,415 Local Banks as members.
-The regional coverage of the 13 Federations in the Crédit Mutuel Alliance Fédérale is illustrated by the following diagram:
+On January 1, 2022, Crédit Mutuel Nord Europe (CMNE) joined the Crédit Mutuel Alliance Fédérale, making it 14 Federations.
+The 14 regional Federations that currently form the Crédit Mutuel Alliance Fédérale include 1,512 Local Banks as members.
+The regional coverage of the 14 Federations in the Crédit Mutuel Alliance Fédérale is illustrated by the following diagram:

 The strategy and policies of the Crédit Mutuel Alliance Fédérale are determined by a group-wide body (known as the "Chambre Syndicale"), with headquarters in Strasbourg, in which each of the regional Federations is represented.
-Funding needs are met by a group central bank, the Caisse Fédérale de Crédit Mutuel (CF de CM), which takes deposits from and provides financing to the
+Funding needs are met by a group central bank, the Caisse Fédérale de Crédit Mutuel (CF de CM), which takes deposits from and provides financing to the Local Banks.

-Local Banks.
 CF de CM in turn owns substantially all of BFCM (the remainder is indirectly owned by certain Local Banks).
 BFCM raises funds in international markets on behalf of the Crédit Mutuel Alliance Fédérale, which it on-lends to the Local Banks (through CF de CM), and also provides funding for other businesses of the Crédit Mutuel Alliance Fédérale.
 BFCM also holds substantially all of the Crédit Mutuel Alliance Fédérale's interests in entities other than those in the Crédit Mutuel network.

 Over time, the Crédit Mutuel Alliance Fédérale has acquired interests in financial institutions with complementary activities.
-The most significant acquisition was Crédit Industriel et Commercial (CIC) in which BFCM held an interest of 93.7% (with 6.3% of the remainder held by Mutuelles Investissement in which BFCM in turn holds 90%) as of December 31, 2019.
+The most significant acquisition was Crédit Industriel et Commercial (CIC) in which BFCM held an interest of 93.2% (with 6.8% of the remainder held by Mutuelles Investissement in which BFCM in turn holds 90%) as of December 31, 2021.
 The CIC group operates through five regional banks that together cover all of France and also operates the Crédit Mutuel Alliance Fédérale's financing and market, private banking and private equity businesses.
-CIC also has four foreign branches (New York, London, Singapore and Hong Kong) and 36 representative offices around the
+CIC also has four foreign branches (New York, London, Singapore and Hong Kong) and 37 representative offices around the world.